camilacampos/rails-project-base/README.md

 | Docker         | **24.0.6**  |
 | Docker-compose | **2.22.0**  |

+### Setup project name
+Before building and running the application, substitute every `changeme` with the project name.

 ### Running the application

 To build the system, run: `make build`

-Make sure the network sequra is created: `docker network create sequra`
+Make sure the network changeme is created: `docker network create <project-network>`

 To install and/or update dependencies, run: `make bundle-install`

 To run the application, run: `make run`

 To run a terminal attached with debug active (pry), run: `make run-debugging`

+The project will be running on [http://localhost:7777/](http://localhost:7777/)

 ### Testing and linting